 Tendinitis is the inflammation of the tendons caused by repetitive movements.
 Shoulder, elbow or arm tendinitis can cause symptoms like pain that can radiate to the arm, difficulty moving the arm, arm weakness, or stabbing, cramping shoulder pain.

 In addition to all the above-mentioned causes, left arm pain can also be related to rheumatoid arthritis, lupus or Sjögren syndrome.
+Check-out the different approaches to tendonitis treatment and how to prevent this condition.

 6. Poor circulation